wrightkelsey/ptta_haiti/README.md

 There are 6 do files and 1 dataset in .dta format.

+Questionnaires and manuals, and supporting document are in folder doc.

 2. Data availability and provenance statement

 The data was collected during the experimental impact study described in the paper (Gignoux et al. 2022), section 2, through field surveys described, in section 4.2.

-The data is made available through The World Bank MicroData Repository and here on Github.
+The replication data is here on Github, and made available through The World Bank MicroData Repository (starting in July 2022).

 3. Statement about rights